-I raced these cars from the start of the 1985 season to the end of the 1988 season, mostly at Sunset Speedway and Varney Speedway (now called Full Throttle Motor Speedway), north of Toronto, Ontario, Canada.
-My best race was in 1986 when I finished 11th out of 84 cars, I won 30 dollars.
+I raced Enduro Cars from the start of the 1985 season to around the middle of the 1988 season, mostly at Sunset Speedway and Varney Speedway (now called Full Throttle Motor Speedway).
+Both tracks are north of Toronto, Ontario, Canada.
+My best race was in 1986 when I finished 11th out of 84 cars at Sunset Speedway, I won 30 dollars.

 The pictures above are of my cars.
 In 1985 I drove a 1973 Pontiac Lemans (not shown), in 1986 and 87 I drove a 1976 Plmouth Fury and in 1988 I drove a 1970 Mercury Cougar.

 This is my my last enduro car, a 1970 Mercury Cougar.
 The photo is from an ad I put in Auto Trader Magazine in 1988 in order to sell the car.
-I wish I had other photos from after my last race so I could show how badly it was damaged.
+I wish I had even more photos of the car from after my last race, it was pretty bashed up.

 My last race was at Varney Speedway (now called Full Throttle Motor Speedway), it was pouring rain.
 We didn't race in the rain at Sunset Speedway, therefore almost all of us Sunset Speedway regulars who made our way up to Varney had taken our windsheild wipers off.
 The visibility was horrible, but they still let us race, this form of racing could be kind of crazy back then.
 I smashed into a car that wiped out on the slippery track, I didn't even see them through my soaked windshield.
 I had a broken tie rod from the collision, my front wheels were facing in two different directions.
 I was creeping down the straightaway just about to pull off the track when a driver who couldn't see my car slammed into the back of me at about 100 km/h (60 mph).
 It's hard to see in the above photo, but the trunk was almost pushed right up to the back wheels.
 At this point the Cougar was so badly damaged I would have had to get another car, and I also needed back surgery in order to fix the wear and tear on my back.
 So I just gave up racing, I missed it, but my body didn't.